stevenaeola/gitpitch/prog/assessment_2_progblack_ideas/README.md

 ## This is not the assignment specification

 - That will come later
-- This is to give yuo time to think/research about what you want to do
+- This is to give you time to think/research about what you want to do

 ## General idea